prk-2023/rust_tutorials/2025/AsyncProgramming/the_async_book.md

     allowing other requests to be processed in the meantime.
     The runtime efficiently switches between tasks, using very little overhead.
     This allows the program handle many more requests with the same amount of resources.
+    So In Rust Async IO are handled by the async runtime( the scheduler is also part  of the runtime ) The task of doing IO requests IO from the runtime, the runtime requests IO from the OS but the OS returns control to the runtime.
+    The runtime pauses the IO task and schedules other tasks to get work done.
+When the IO is done, the runtime wakes up the IO task so it can continue execution with the result of the IO.

 ### - Summary